We Are Now GBT Certified!

 What Causes Periodontal Disease?

-An unfortunate aspect of gum disease is that in most cases it did not have to happen.
-Gum disease starts with simple gum irritation, clinically known as gingivitis.
-This occurs when a person’s home hygiene is not adequate, as plaque starts to make its way under the gums.
+Gum disease begins with gum irritation, clinically known as gingivitis.
+This occurs when a person’s home hygiene is not enough, as plaque starts to make its way under the gums.
 This irritates your gums.
-Plaque is the film that forms on the teeth throughout the da, consisting of bacteria, bacterial waste products, food residue, and saliva.
-When you brush and floss you remove the plaque.
-Then it starts to rebuild, only to be removed again when you brush your teeth.
-If your home care is not done correctly or is not done daily, plaque can develop beneath the gum line, which is very irritating to your gums.
+Plaque is a film that forms on the teeth throughout the day, made up of bacteria, bacterial waste products, food residue, and saliva.
+When you brush and floss your teeth, you remove the plaque.
+Then it starts to rebuild, only to be removed again when you brush your teeth again at night.
+If your home care is not done correctly or is not done twice daily, plaque can develop beneath the gum line, which is very irritating to your gums.

-However, if you ignore the bleeding gums and the bright red colour that should be pink, and if you don’t step up your brushing and flossing, the plaque won’t go away.
+However, if you ignore the bleeding gums, and if you don’t properly brush and floss, the plaque will not go away by itself.
 If left in place, the plaque hardens into tartar, causing more persistent irritation.
 As the tartar pushes farther under the gums, the gums pull away in reaction.
 This creates “periodontal pockets,” perfect breeding grounds for bacteria.
 Now you have full-blown periodontal disease.

 What Are The Symptoms Of Periodontal Disease?

-In the beginning stages, some people are unaware that they have periodontal disease.
-This is because there are usually no symptoms such as pain to indicate that they have it.
-Gum disease varies from minor in its early stages to severe when diagnosed late.
+In the beginning stages, many patients are not aware that they have periodontal disease.
+This is because there are usually no symptoms such as pain.
+Gum disease varies from minor in its early stages to severe when diagnosed at a later date.

-Gum disease isn’t like many other diseases where you’re going through life and then one day, boom, you have the disease.
 Gum disease gives you warning signs as it is developing.
-You’ll see the following:
+You may see the following:

 - Red, swollen, tender gums